 Inconsistent causal association to immunization

-Classification in the “Indeterminate” group is reserved for reactions that could have been caused by immunization, but for which causal association has not been documented previously.
+Classification in the ‘Indeterminate’ group is reserved for reactions that could have been caused by immunization, but for which causal association has not been documented previously.
 It is projected that information on AEFI that are classified as indeterminate will be pooled and analysed in order to understand if the AEFI represents a new signal of an unrecognized event.
 The scheme is however loaded such that literally no AEFI are categorized into this group.
-How this is accomplished is discussed later in this chapter.
+How this is accomplished is discussed later on.

 The algorithm is shown in Figure 1.